Procrastinator Types: Why You Procrastinate and How To Stop

 Whatever type of avoider you are, there’s plenty of habits to build that can help you overcome task-avoiding.

 Set up your workspace without distractions.
-Turn off notifications, leave your phone in another room and turn off the TV.
-Close all your tabs that you don’t open or even copy and paste information from an email chain into a document.
+Turn off notifications, leave your phone in another room and close the 435 tabs that you don’t need.
 Better yet, take total tech free time on a digital detox.

-If you work better to deadlines, set one for yourself and stick to it.
+If your brain prefers urgency, set a deadline for yourself and stick to it.
 Even better, set that deadline in a public setting.
 Add it to a shared calendar or tell your colleague you’ll deliver the first draft by a certain date.

-We say this a lot at Unplugged.
-Just do it.
 Done is better than perfect.
 It’s also better for your stress and anxiety levels.
 Procrastinating makes us stressed, and stress isn’t good for our health.
-Work out what type of tasks you’re procrastinating on, then talk to your future self and acknowledge how much better you’ll feel about getting it done.
+Usually, once you finally tackle the task you realise it wasn’t that hard.
+Try to work out what type of tasks you’re procrastinating on, then talk to your future self and acknowledge how much better you’ll feel about getting it done.

 Unplugged is a digital detox experience that kickstarts your journey on reducing your digital dependency and improving your mental wellbeing.
 With off-grid cabins only 1-2 hours from city life, you can lock your phone away and switch off for a 3 nights digital detox to make you more productive, happier and creative.
 Book your digital detox here.